Difference Between A1 and A2 German Levels

 | Speaking Confidence | Heavily guided | Semi-independent |

-| Writing | Simple forms/messages | Structured short notes/emails |
+| Writing | Simple forms and messages | Structured short notes and emails |

 | Error Tolerance | High dependence on correction | Better self-correction capacity |